shandiya/feathers/README.md

 ## Julia Port

-These colour palettes are now available in Julia as part of the default colour schemes (see https://github.com/JuliaGraphics/ColorSchemes.jl/pull/126).
+These colour palettes are now available in Julia as part of the default colour schemes ([ColorSchemes.jl](https://github.com/JuliaGraphics/ColorSchemes.jl/)).
 Use these colour palettes as you would any other built-in Julia colour scheme:

 ```
 using ColorSchemes